thegazelle-ad/gazelle-server/docs/the-gazelle-style-guide.md

 If you are unfamiliar with unit testing here is a good short Quora answer on what unit testing is and why it's important: https://www.quora.com/What-is-software-unit-testing-and-why-is-it-important.
 Also feel free to follow the link at the bottom of the most upvoted answer which goes a bit more in-depth.

+For keeping us honest, we use [Coveralls](https://coveralls.io/) integrated with Github that reports on every Pull Request whether our code coverage (basically means how much of our code is actually run/covered by our tests).

 ## Database development

 If you ever need to change the database schema we require you to write a migration in the [migrations folder](../database-management/migrations).
 You create a new migration (this just creates a properly named template, you still have to write the migration) by running